SWHL/PaddleOCRDocs/docs/ppocr/infer_deploy/lite.en.md

 ### 1.2 Prepare Paddle-Lite library

-There are two ways to obtain the Paddle-Lite library：
+There are two ways to obtain the Paddle-Lite library:

-1. [Recommended] Download directly, the download link of the Paddle-Lite library is as follows：
+1. [Recommended] Download directly, the download link of the Paddle-Lite library is as follows:

       | Platform | Paddle-Lite library download link |
       | --- | --- |